Our First 100 YearsPrint Page

 Expanding Our Footprint

 In 1981, the firm opened its Salt Lake City office and in 2003, Chapman expanded to San Francisco.
 In 2009, the firm opened an office in New York City and in 2012, expanded into Washington, DC.
-2013 marks our centennial as a firm and we look forward to continuing our tradition of teamwork, innovation, and collaboration with clients for the next one hundred years.
+Chapman most recently expanded into Charlotte in 2017.
+We look forward to continuing our tradition of teamwork, innovation, and collaboration with clients into the future.